-We will apply drought actions at a Drought Management Area (DMA) which for the purposes of this Drought Plan, are the same as our Water Resource Zone level.
+We will apply drought actions at a Drought Management Area (DMA) which for the purposes of this Drought Plan, are the same as our water Resource Zones.

-The Kielder WRZ, which is extensive and covers most of our supply area (figure 1), has further been divided into six Operational Areas (OA).
+The Kielder WRZ, which is extensive and covers the majority of our supply area, (Figure 1 below) has further been divided into six Operational Areas (OA).
 These OAs have been devised by considering the raw water network between various sources and the potable distribution network that allows water to be transferred between areas.